Relja Popović

-Relja Popović (Реља Поповић; born 2 August 1989) is a Serbian actor, rapper and singer.
-Before pursuing a solo career with the single "Beograd još živi" (2015), he rose to prominence as the member of the hip-hop duo Elitni Odredi, alongside Vlada Matović.
-He is the co-founder of the record label Made In BLKN Records.
+Relja Popović (Реља Поповић; born 2 August 1989) is a Serbian musician and actor.
+He first rose to prominence as a member of the hip-hop duo Elitni Odredi with fellow rapper Vlada Matović.
+Formed in 2005, Elitno Odredi released numerous hit singles and one album, Oko sveta (2010).
+After their disbandment in 2015, Relja pursued a solo career.
+His debut album, Hotel Jugoslavija, was released in 2025.
+Popović is the co-founder of the record label Made In BLKN Records.

 As an actor, he is recognized for his performances in the movies Ordinary People (2009) and The Parade (2011).
 Popović became the youngest winner of the Heart of Sarajevo award for his role in Ordinary People.
 In 2021, he joined the cast of the television series Besa.
 Additionally, Relja has served as a judge and coach on the singing competition show IDJ Show since 2022.

 Early life

 Popović was born on 2 August 1989, in Belgrade, SFR Yugoslavia.
-His mother, Zoja Begolli, was a ballet dancer at the National Theatre in Belgrade and lecturer at the Academy of Arts, and his father, Srđan Popović, worked as a sports journalist for the daily newspaper Večernje novosti.
+His mother, Zoja Begolli was a ballet dancer at the National Theatre in Belgrade and lecturer at the Academy of Arts.
+His father, Srđan Popović, worked as a sports journalist for the daily newspaper Večernje novosti.
 Popović lost his father in 1991, and his mother remarried to Kosovar actor Faruk Begolli, whom she divorced after 17 years of marriage.
 She died in 2017.
 Popović grew up in the Paviljoni neighborhood of New Belgrade.
 Relja stated that he found passion for hip-hop as a child, being exposed by his older brother Miša to artists such as Eminem, Jay-Z and Juice.

 Popović graduated from the High School of Hospitality and Tourism in downtown Belgrade.
-In May 2008, he was shot in stomach while defending his girl friend from a middle age man at a pub, and had his kidney and spleen removed because of it.
+In May 2008, he was shot in stomach while defending his girlfriend from a middle age man in a pub, resulting in the removal of his kidney and spleen.
 The assaulter was subsequently sentenced to six and a half years in prison.